CDRH/orphan_train/README.md

 To run with updated data, replace the Orphan_Train_Data.csv file with the updated data (using the same name of Orphan_Train_Data.csv) and rerun one of the commands above.

-The following were steps taken to clean data in addition:

-1. Removed space from the end of column header "Adopted Name Last "

-Explanation: Data correction

 # Writing Root-Relative links
 By default, the links eleventy generates will be root relative.
 This works fine when running the live website (with `npm run start`), but for a static site it doesn't work.
 The solution is to calculate the location by using `{% capture baseRoot %}{% relativeUrl "/" %}{% endcapture %}` at the beginning of the page.
 This makes a variable **baseRoot** that contains the relative path for the given page by using a shortcode found in the .eleventy.js file.
 This can then be used for your links by writing `{{baseRoot | append: "your-relative-link-here"}}`.